WikiMind-GmbH/opensource-customgpt-builder/backend/architecture_patterns.md

 [Most unclear to Albert]
 Domain-Driven Design (DDD) is concerned with the following things:
 1. Having at the heart of the software system a model of the buisness domain whose language (buisness-) domain experts will understand and agree with.
-2. Structuring the rest of the code around this domain model and clear decoupling of modules created by subdomains and an architecture consisting of 1) TOP: http layer 2)CORE/MIDDLE: domain layer + service layer 3) LOWER: data layer
+2. Structuring the rest of the code around this domain model and clear decoupling of modules created by subdomains and a layered architecture.
+In our case with the following layers 1) TOP: http layer 2)CORE/MIDDLE: domain layer + service layer 3) LOWER: data layer
 3. Keeping these modules 'pure' -> not leaking data types of different modules leak into each other.
 This is done by using Ports & Adapters.
 #### What is a domain model
 At the heart of DDD is looking at a software-system as something that models a buisness domain.
 The domain model and the domain functions that we will create in our software system should be understandable by, and in the language of, a domain expert who has no software development experience.